 The MPDS platform is an online edition of the PAULING FILE materials database.
 All the data are presented in two ways (online interfaces): browser-based graphical user interface (GUI) and application programming interface (API).
 Here the browser-based user interface (GUI) is described, whereas the programmatic usage is covered in the API section.

 Full access to all the data in all the supported formats (CIF, PDF, PNG, BIBTEX etc.) is provided by the subscription.
 Free access is also possible although limited.
 In addition, some parts of the data are open-access.
-In particular, these are: (a) cell parameters - temperature diagrams and cell parameters - pressure diagrams, (b) all data for compounds containing both Ag and K, (c) all data for binary compounds of oxygen.
+In particular, these are: (a) cell parameters - temperature diagrams and cell parameters - pressure diagrams, (b) all data for compounds containing both Ag and K, (c) selected data for binary compounds, (d) own in-house data, created internally at the MPDS and clearly marked as such (non-peer-reviewed, in a traditional sense).

 §3.2.
 Search criteria and modes

-Search of data at the MPDS platform is possible according to 12 criteria: 8 in physics or chemistry (materials classes, physical properties, chemical elements, chemical formulae, space groups, crystal systems, prototypes, and atomic environments) and 4 in bibliography (publication author, years, journal, and DOI).
+Search of data at the MPDS platform is possible according to 14 criteria: 8 in physics or chemistry (materials classes, physical properties, chemical elements, chemical formulae, space groups, crystal systems, prototypes, and atomic environments) and 6 in bibliography (publication author, years, journal, geography, organization, and DOI).
 There are two search modes: simple and advanced.

 In the simple mode different search terms can be typed all in a single input field (see Fig. 4).
 Here the most frequently used 5 criteria are supported: materials classes, physical properties, chemical elements, chemical formulae, and crystal systems.
 All they will be correctly recognized and attributed to your search keywords.